AngeloGaeta1990/knowledge-test/README.md

 7. Adjust the table element in results.html according to the new categories chosen.

 ## Testing
- - The developer tested project in the following browser: Google chrome, Edge, and Firefox, no issue has been observed.
+ - The developer tested project in the following browser: Google Chrome, Edge, and Firefox, no issue has been observed.

  - The developer applied the mobile-first approach for this project and detected breakpoints by gradually increasing the screen width in Chrome dev tools and adding media queries where necessary.